Honey Hireme: Rugby league career

-From Putāruru, South Waikato, Hireme-Smiler played rugby league for Putaruru Dragons from 5 years old and then onto the senior women's grades playing for the Papakura Sea Eagles club in the Auckland Rugby League women's competition.
+Due to her father's love of the game Hireme-Smiler was exposed to rugby league at an early age and at the age of five began playing for Putaruru Dragons and then progressed into the senior women's grades playing for the Papakura Sea Eagles club in the Auckland Rugby League women's competition.
 She has represented Counties Manukau, Bay of plenty, Waikato and Waicoa Bay in the New Zealand Rugby League's women's competition over her 20-year career at representative level.

 Hireme-Smiler has played in four Rugby League World Cups, she played for the Kiwiferns in the 2003 Women's world cup 2008 and 2013 World Cups.
 She captained the team in 2013.
 She was named in the world women's rugby league in all 4 world cup tournaments, and also awarded player of the Tournament in 2013.

-She played in the 2017 Rugby League world cup representing the kiwiferns finishing the tournament as the highest try scorer and finalist for player of the tournament.
+2017 Women's Rugby League World Cup

+Due to a shoulder injury she had missed out on selection for the 2017 Rugby World Cup but still hoped that she could still play in the 2017 Women's Rugby League World Cup which was to be held in Australia between 16 November and 2 December 2017.
+At a consultation with Auckland orthopaedic surgeon Stewart Walsh, he informed her it would take six to eight weeks to recover from a full repair, which meant that she would miss the tournament.
+He was however able to do a part repair which meant that provided her shoulder was pumped full of cortisone and strapped in a certain way it was possible for her to play, with it best that she avoided making any hard tackles.
+The team coach Tony Benson accepted her assurance that despite the injury she was fit to play and assigned her to the wing.

+In pool play she scored six tries against the Cook Islands and three in the semi-final against England.
+Starting the final against Australia as vice-captain she took over the captaincy for the last 10 minutes, the team losing 23-16.
+She ended the tournament with 13 tries, compared with six for the next highest scorers.
+She was also a finalist for player of the tournament.

+Following the tournament she underwent a full surgical repair of her shoulder.

 In June 2018, Hireme-Smiler joined the St. George Illawarra Dragons ahead of the inaugural NRL Women's Premiership commencing in September 2018.

 She co-captained the New Zealand women's rugby league team, with Laura Mariu, between the pair they had over 36 years of experience at international level.
 She was awarded New Zealand women's rugby league player of the year in 2018, her third time winning top honours.
 She was also a finalist in 2018 for the International Women's Golden boot award.

 Rugby union career

-XVs

-In rugby union, she plays and coaches Melville women's Premier rugby team and represents Waikato in the women's provincial championship.

-She made her New Zealand rugby union debut at the 2014 Women's Rugby World Cup, where she was named to the World Cup Dream Team and the World XV team.

-She competed in the Women's Rugby Super Series in 2015 and 2019.

-Hireme-Smiler appeared for the Black Ferns in the 2016 Laurie O'Reilly Cup against the Wallaroos, scoring tries in both test matches.